Heinrich-Barth/meccg-online/README_development.md

 ## Development

-The application consits of 2 general part:
+The application consits of 3 general part:

 * Backend Server
 * Frontend Application
+* In-Game UI

 The backend application's source can be found in the `./game-server` directory.
 Additional plugin/customisation code is located in `./plugins`.

-The frontend HTML pages are located in the `./pages` folder.
+The In-Game UI page is located in the `./pages` folder.
 The JavaScript files are in the `./game-client` folder.

+The Frontend Application is a single page react app located in `./src-frontend` with its own readme information for development.
+For development, you will need to set the env variable `NODE_ENV=development` in the `/.env` file.

 ### Understanding Plugins